Switch to ADA Accessible Theme

 Speak with a Coachella Valley Employment Lawyer Today

-If you need more specific legal advice tailored to your company on how to maintain personnel files properly and would like to speak with a qualified Riverside County & Coachella Valley employment lawyer for employers, contact the Law Office of Karen J. Sloat, APC, today.
+If you need more specific legal advice tailored to your company on how to maintain personnel files properly and would like to speak with a qualified Riverside County & Coachella Valley employment lawyer for employers, contact Sloat Law Group, today.

 Source: